Trilarion/opensourcegames/games/strategy/freeciv.md

 - Code language: C
 - Code license: GPL-2.0

-See also [FreeCivAC](http://freecivac.sourceforge.net/) which is a patch to FreeCiv to incoporate Alpha Centauri behavior however inactive since 2002.
+See also [FreeCivAC](http://freecivac.sourceforge.net/) which is a patch to FreeCiv to incorporate Alpha Centauri behavior however inactive since 2002.

 ## Building